Ruiyi666/Algo-Arena/docs/REPORT2.md

 > Note:
 >
 > I have tried to deploy the frontend to `aws-amplify-app` or `aws-apprunner`, but I failed.
-The reason is that the those services are quite convenient, but they need to pull the source code from Github, this is not elegant because when I change the source code, I need to push it to Github, and then the service will pull the source code and build it.
+The reason is that those services are quite convenient, but they need to pull the source code from Github, this is not elegant because when I change the source code, I need to push it to Github, and then the service will pull the source code and build it.
 So I choose to build the frontend locally and upload it to S3.
 > But this is not a good solution, because what if I don't have node.js on my local machine?
 I think in the future I will try to use `CodeBuild` to build the frontend and upload it to S3.

 ## Cost